-If you've never started onions from seeds and have always used sets, you're in for a treat.
+If you've never started onions from seed and have always used sets, you're in for a treat.
 They're actually one of my favorite crops to start from seed.
 It allows me tons of different varieties this way.

 I know, peas are usually started outdoors, but they take quite a while to produce and I'm impatient.
 Also, every single time I've tried to start peas by directly sowing, I've wound up with not a single plant.
 Not even the slightest sign of life.
 So, I start my peas indoors.

 There are tons of seeds you can start indoors but these are 8 that I start inside every year.
 I often start others as well, but the more I can direct sow, the easier it is because I start running out of room to keep the starts under lights!
 Haha.
-What are some seeds you start indoors?